Luigi's Mansion 3: Plot

-Luigi, his pet ghost dog Polterpup, his brother Mario, Princess Peach and a trio of Toads have been invited to The Last Resort, a luxurious art deco high-rise hotel nestled in a mountainside area, and decide to visit it for a vacation.
-After arriving and settling in, Luigi wakes up during the night to find the hotel deserted, transformed into a haunted building and the others missing.
-He discovers that the hotel's ghostly owner, Hellen Gravely, had lured the group to the hotel as part of a trap by King Boo, whom she had freed from Professor E. Gadd's custody after his recapture in the previous game.
-King Boo announces his plans to exact revenge on Luigi and his friends by imprisoning them in portraits, but Luigi either narrowly escapes to the hotel's lower floors through a laundry chute or gets imprisoned in a portrait by King Boo along with the rest of his friends.
-With the help of Polterpup, who also avoided capture, Luigi, should he also avoid capture, explores the basement and comes across an old red car in the underground garage carrying a new Poltergust vacuum model.
-Using it, Luigi follows Polterpup to the lobby and finds that E. Gadd was also captured.
+The Mario Bros. have been invited to The Last Resort, a luxurious high-rise and Art Deco-styled hotel nestled in a mountainside area, and decide to visit it for a vacation, accompanied by Princess Peach, Luigi's pet ghost dog Polterpup and a trio of Toads that serve as the former's entourage.
+After arriving and settling in, Luigi wakes up during the night to find the hotel transfigured to appear haunted and the others missing.
+He discovers that the hotel's ghostly owner, Hellen Gravely, lured the group there as part of a trap by King Boo, whom she idolizes and had freed from Professor E. Gadd's custody after his recapture in the previous game.
+King Boo announces his plot to take revenge on Luigi and his friends for his past defeats by imprisoning them in portraits, but Luigi narrowly escapes to the basement through a laundry chute.
+With the help of Polterpup, who also avoided capture, Luigi explores the basement and comes across E. Gadd's car in The Last Resort's parking garage and finds his latest Poltergust inside it.
+Using the device, Luigi follows Polterpup to the lobby and finds that the professor was also captured.

-Searching the lobby, Luigi comes across the professor's Dark-Light Device in a safe and uses it to free him.
-Setting up a portable lab in the garage, E. Gadd explains how he was also tricked into visiting the hotel and captured by Hellen, who had stolen his latest ghost collection from him to staff the building.
+Searching the surrounding area, Luigi comes across E. Gadd's Dark-Light Device in a safe and uses it to free him.
+Setting up a portable laboratory in the garage, E. Gadd explains how he was also tricked into visiting the hotel and taken hostage by Hellen, who then plundered his latest ghost collection to staff the building.
 Believing that Luigi's friends are likely trapped on the upper floors, E. Gadd recommends that Luigi finds the elevator buttons for the upper floors that had been taken from the main elevator after he secures two from a ghost he had defeated earlier.
-While exploring the floors, each featuring a different theme to them, Luigi is aided further by E. Gadd with two new gadgets: the Virtual Boo, a communication device based on the Virtual Boy, and Gooigi, an ectoplasmic doppelgänger of Luigi.
-Left with no choice, Luigi begins his search for the missing elevator buttons in order to visit each of the hotel's many floors.
+While exploring the floors, each featuring a different theme to them, Luigi is supported further by some of E. Gadd's latest creations – the Virtual Boo communication device and Gooigi, an ectoplasmic doppelgänger of Luigi who serves as the professor's ghost-catching protégé.
+Left without any other choice, Luigi begins his search for the missing elevator buttons in order to visit each of the Last Resort's many floors.